ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 - Finally, `let*` stands for `Result.bind`

-Since functions from the `Yaml` module both returns `result` data, it is easier to write a pipe which process that type all along.
+Since functions from the `Yaml` module both returns `result` data, it is easier to write a pipe which processes that type all along.
 That's why `Option.to_result` needs to be used.
 Stages which produce `result` must be chained using `bind`, stages which do not must be chained using some map function, in order for the result to be wrapped back into a `result`.